PdxCodeGuild/Full-Stack-Day-Class/notes/instructor/checked-practice-emails.md

 I don't see any changes to your XXX practice problem pushed to GitHub and a revision of it was due today.

 Did you forget to push your changes?
-Are they committed as part of a feature branch named XXX?
+Are they committed as part of a feature branch named `XXX`?
 Did you push that branch?

 Please let me know if you have any questions about my previous feedback or are having trouble finishing the assignment.